What Does Detox Mean?

 For example, a person who is detoxing from opioid use may be prescribed methadone or suboxone.
 Either of these medications may be used not only at the beginning of treatment but also for longer management of the addiction.
 Both methadone and suboxone have been found to help aid individuals with heroin addictions to stay sober.

 Safely navigating alcohol detox and drug detox is a crucial first step in recovery.
-That’s why it’s so important to be in a healthcare environment with professionals and doctors who can assist every step of the way.
+That’s why it’s so important to be in a healthcare environment with professionals and credentialed doctors who can assist every step of the way.
 When there are doctors on site, medications (buprenorphine, naltrexone, etc.) can be quickly and effectively adjusted if a complication arises.

 Detoxing and the accompanying withdrawal symptoms are different from one person to the next.
 The symptoms depend on what substance or substances were used, how often the person used them, the time and amount of last use, and other overall health factors.
-There are several different medications used in detoxing.
+There are several different medications used in the detoxing process.
 It’s important to have an expert onsite to oversee the process.
 What works for one person may not work for someone else.

 At Caron, our state-of-the-art Carole and Ray Neag Medical Center is equipped to support the sometimes complex medical and mental health needs of every patient that walks through our doors.
 Our expert clinicians (most of whom are double board-certified) provide compassionate 24-hour care and supervision to guide patients through the recovery process.